utap2/utap2/docs/rst/installation.rst

                      IZ-siC

-      It is crucial to ensure that all category names are identical to the names mentioned above.
+      It is crucial to ensure that all category names are identical to the names mentioned above as seen in the screenshot below.
 This is of utmost importance for verifying the successful completion of the UTAP2 run test.

    7.Add batch effect by clicking on "Add Batch Effect" button.